 VietnamesePod101 vs. The Competition

-Because Vietnamese is lesser known language that is rarely studied in learning institutions or by travelers, the amount of resources available, including competition for programs like VietnamesePod101, pale in comparison to the competitors for, let’s say, JapanesePod101, which is made by the same company.
+Because Vietnamese is a lesser known language that is rarely studied in learning institutions or by travelers, the amount of resources available, including competition for programs like VietnamesePod101, pale in comparison to the competitors for, let’s say, JapanesePod101, which is made by the same company.

-That said, there are a couple of learning learning platforms that offer similar programs, such as Loecsen, Duolingo, Babbel, and Memrise.
+That said, there are a couple of language learning platforms that offer similar programs, such as Loecsen, Duolingo, Babbel, and Memrise.
 Since the last three mentioned are severely limited in their Vietnamese lessons, we can’t truly call them competitors, can we?

 Is It Worth The Money?